SC Toulon: Division 1 and further relegations (1983-1998)

-Back to the amateur level
+Back to the amateur level (1999-2015)

 After financial difficulties which led the club to be expelled from the Championship in the 1998–1999 season and to turn amateur, the club was reborn under the name "Sporting Toulon Var", gaining three promotions in four seasons to reach the third division.
-Candidate to access the 2nd division in 2006–2007, they have been relegated in 2007 to the French 4th division (CFA).
-In 2011, DNCG (Direction Nationale de Controle de Gestion) excluded the club from all national competitions and the club will start again in Division d'Honneur (6th division) in 2011–2012.
+Candidate to access the 2nd division in 2006–2007, they were relegated in 2007 to the French 4th division (CFA).

+In 2011, DNCG (Direction Nationale de Controle de Gestion) excluded the club from all national competitions and the club started again in Division d'Honneur (6th division) in 2011–2012.
 A new manager Mohamed Sadani was appointed at the beginning of the 2013–14 season, and after several years struggling in Division d'Honneur, the club won the championship and finally gained promotion to CFA 2, 5th national level.

-Merger and return to old name
+Merger and return to old name (2016-present)

 In February 2016, the club announced a merger with SC Toulon-Le Las, of the CFA.
 The new club would take the historic name Sporting Club Toulon and play in CFA, with the reserves in CFA2.

 In 2019 the club won promotion from National 2 as champion of their group.
 They were relegated the following year after being placed bottom of the league when the 2019–20 Championnat National season was ended prematurely due to the COVID-19 pandemic.
+Toulon have played in National 2 ever since and will compete in this league throughout the upcoming 2025–2026 season.